tillitis/tillitis-key1/doc/system_description/fpga.md

 Unique Device Secret memory.

-A 256 bit memory implemented using separate registers.
+A 256 bit memory implemented using eight 32-bit registers.
 The registers can only be accessed once between power cycling.
+This means that the UDS **must** be read as u32.
+If read as u8, only the first byte from a given address will be correct, subsequent bytes will be zero.

-Only the firmware can access the UDS memory core.
+The UDS can only be read in FW mode.
+Reading from the UDS in APP mode will return all zeros.

 #### Application RAM